Azimuthal spin asymmetries in pion-polarized proton induced Drell-Yan process at COMPASS using holographic light-front QCD: DY process with pion and polarized proton

 In the above Eq.~\eqref{Eq:corss_section}, the azimuthal angle of the target polarization vector $S_{T}$ is represented as $\phi_{S}$, while in the Collins-Soper frame~\cite{Peng:2018tty}, the azimuthal and polar angles of the lepton momentum are denoted by $\phi$ and $\theta$, respectively. $\mathcal{F}$ is the flux factor of the incoming hadrons. $\Omega$ is the solid angle of the dilepton system.
 The first subscript on the structure functions $F_{XY}$ indicates that the pion is unpolarized $(U)$, while the second subscript corresponds to the proton polarization, which can be either unpolarized $(U)$, longitudinally $(L)$, or transversely $(T)$ polarized.

 The single spin asymmetry is obtained by taking the ratio of polarized structure functions to unpolarized structure functions~\cite{Boussarie:2023izj,Bastami:2020asv},

 Note that all the structure functions and asymmetries depend on the Bjorken variables $x_{\pi}$ and $x_{p}$ for the pion and proton, respectively, as well as the transverse momentum $q_{\perp}$ and virtuality $Q^{2}$ of the photon.
-Those structure functions can be expressed as the convolution of the TMDs of the pion and proton~\cite{Arnold:2008kf},
+Those structure functions can be expressed as the convolution of pion and proton TMDs~\cite{Arnold:2008kf},

 where $\mathcal{C}$ stands for the convolution integrals, ${\hat{h}}=\vec{q}_{\perp}/|q_{\perp}|$ is a unit vector pointing out along the $x$-axis in the Collins-Soper frame.
 The convolution integral mentioned above is defined as~\cite{Arnold:2008kf},